akash08ce063/GenerativeAILearning/docs/fine_tuning.md

 ![image](https://github.com/user-attachments/assets/16426ef0-502b-4673-b052-3f4dbdd91a1a)

-where SFTTrainer internally call Tokenizer's apply_chat_template method to convert to text like below
+where SFTTrainer internally call Tokenizer's apply_chat_template method to convert to text like below and you don't need to worry about the formatting of token part.

 ![image](https://github.com/user-attachments/assets/b9048acb-c03d-4367-80a6-9b8b0e33f0d6)